 Children are expected to read at least 4 times a week and record these reads in their reading diary.

-A list of spellings for your child to learn each week are sent home at the beginning of each half term and tested on a Monday.
+A list of spellings for your child to learn each week are sent home at the beginning of each half term and tested weekly.
 These can be practised throughout the week using Spelling Shed or by recalling them with an adult.

-As children are expected to know all of their times tables by Year 4, in Year 6 we aim to consolidate this and complete mixed times table tests on a Friday.
+As children are expected to know all of their times tables by Year 4, in Year 6 we aim to consolidate this and complete mixed times table tests fortnightly.

 We believe that residential visits are empowering experiences for children; the benefits of taking children out of their comfort zones (home/school environment) on a residential visit are immeasurable.
 Children participate in a range of outdoor activities developing self-esteem, responsibility, problem-solving, team work and of course resilience, skills which are vital for secondary school and later life.
 Our residential trips also link closely to our topics so that children can deepen their understanding of a particular area of study.